Beattie well tanks

 The Beattie well tanks were a series of 111 steam locomotives of seven different designs produced for the London and South Western Railway (LSWR) between 1852 and 1875.
 All carried the water supply in well tanks, set low down between the frames.
-The first three designs were of the 2-2-2WT wheel arrangement, the last four being 2-4-0WT.
+All had six wheels; the first three designs were of the 2-2-2WT wheel arrangement, the last four being 2-4-0WT.
 Most were designed by Joseph Hamilton Beattie, the LSWR Mechanical Engineer, but the last few locomotives built to the seventh design incorporated modifications made by his son and successor, William George Beattie.
 Most were intended for the LSWR's suburban services, but were later used elsewhere on the LSWR system before withdrawal.
 Apart from three locomotives which lasted until 1962, withdrawal occurred between 1871 and 1899.

 Background

 The LSWR developed an extensive network of suburban lines in south-west London between the 1840s and the 1880s.
-Initially, these services were operated using tender locomotives. mainly 2-2-2s, designed by John Viret Gooch, the LSWR Locomotive Superintendent.
+Initially, these services were operated using tender locomotives, mainly 2-2-2s, designed by John Viret Gooch, the LSWR Locomotive Superintendent.

 In 1850, the LSWR decided that the London suburban passenger services should be operated using small tank locomotives.
 To determine the most suitable type, Gooch's successor Joseph Hamilton Beattie, the LSWR Mechanical Engineer, prepared a series of designs for six-wheeled well tank locomotives, each of which incorporated one or more differences from the previous class.
 A small quantity of each was produced: between 1852 and 1859, 26 were built, to six different designs, followed by a seventh design built in much larger numbers.